Espionage: Military intelligence and military justice

 Saboteurs are treated as spies as they too wear disguises behind enemy lines for the purpose of waging destruction on an enemy's vital targets in addition to intelligence gathering.
 For example, during World War II, eight German agents entered the U.S. in June 1942 as part of Operation Pastorius, a sabotage mission against U.S. economic targets.
 Two weeks later, all were arrested in civilian clothes by the FBI thanks to two German agents betraying the mission to the U.S. Under the Hague Convention of 1907, these Germans were classified as spies and tried by a military tribunal in Washington D.C.
 On August 3, 1942, all eight were found guilty and sentenced to death.
 Five days later, six were executed by electric chair at the District of Columbia jail.
 Two who had given evidence against the others had their sentences reduced by President Franklin D. Roosevelt to prison terms.
 In 1948, they were released by President Harry S. Truman and deported to the American Zone of occupied Germany.

+Eighteen German soldiers were shot by the United States Army after being caught in American uniform as part of Operation Greif during the Battle of the Bulge in 1944.
+In June 1945, after Germany had been occupied by the allies, the US Army executed six individuals, including two German youths aged 16 and 17, for espionage committed against American forces during the final stages of World War II.

 The U.S. codification of enemy spies is Article 106 of the Uniform Code of Military Justice.
 This provides a mandatory death sentence if a person captured in the act is proven to be "lurking as a spy or acting as a spy in or about any place, vessel, or aircraft, within the control or jurisdiction of any of the armed forces, or in or about any shipyard, any manufacturing or industrial plant, or any other place or institution engaged in work in aid of the prosecution of the war by the United States, or elsewhere".